-For the NEM, the single scenario that represents the best estimates of all key drivers, AEMO will only include a new LIL if:
+For the single scenario that represents the best estimates of all key drivers, AEMO will only include a new LIL if:

-- The project has obtained the required environmental approvals. - The project has obtained approvals from the network service provider to connect to their system. - The project proponent has publicly announced that it has taken a positive final investment decision and/or the project has commenced construction.
+- The project has obtained the required environmental approvals. - The project has obtained approvals from the network service provider to connect to their system. - The project proponent has publicly announced that it has taken a positive Final Investment Decision (FID) and/or the project has commenced construction.

-A scenario that reflects slower demand growth may assume delay in commissioning, or even that the project doesn't eventuate.
-Similarly, for scenarios that reflect a higher demand growth future, new LILs may be included even when only a subset of the criteria above are met.
+A scenario that reflects slower demand growth may assume a delay in commissioning, or even that the project doesn't eventuate.
+Similarly, for scenarios that reflect a higher demand growth future, new LILs may be included even when only a subset of the criteria above is met.
+Whilst commonly LILs will realise their load potential shortly after commissioning, if a LIL is expected to ramp up consumption gradually, AEMO will consider this information in developing the facility's forecast.